koskev/csc.nvim/CONTRIBUTING.md

 ## TODOs:
 - TODO: add license
-- TODO: do versioning
 - TODO: confirm installation instructions
-- TODO: make it so this can be installed as a dependency of nvim-cmp
 - TODO: make cache TTL configurable
 - TODO: update README Troubleshooting section to include configurable TTL